-“Oh you of little wit,” said the prince fondly, “It is I, returned to carry you back to Persia and your wedding day.”
+“Oh you of little wit,” said the Prince fondly, “It is I, returned to carry you back to Persia and your wedding day.”

 “You!” she said, angry all of a sudden.
 He was afraid her shrill voice would awake the guard.
 “You cruel hearted man.
 How could you have left me?”

-“Would you rather that I was cut down by the 10,000 soldiers of your father’s army?,” he replied.
+“Would you rather that I was cut down by the 10,000 soldiers of your father’s army?” he replied.
 “If so, all you have to do now is call for the guards and I will be dead this instant.”

 “Yes,” she said confused.
 “I mean no. My only wish is to be with you.”
 And they fell into each others arms.
 As it would soon be daylight, he soon led her up to the roof, from where they escaped on board his wonderful flying horse.
-Away they flew, but with great skill, the prince made the horse travel softly so as not to alarm the princess.
+Away they flew, but with great skill, the Prince made the horse travel softly so as not to alarm the Princess.
 By midday, they had returned to his father’s palace, where he had been hardly missed.

-When his father saw the young prince’s choice for a bride, more elegant than a gazelle, more gentle than the warm west wind, brighter than the moon, he rejoiced in his son’s good taste and judgement.
+When his father saw the young Prince’s choice for a bride, more elegant than a gazelle, more gentle than the warm west wind, brighter than the moon, he rejoiced in his son’s good taste and judgement.
 He called for preparations to be made of yet another feast – to celebrate the wedding of his son to Princess Sana.
 There was a delay while, out of courtesy, messengers were sent to her father in Bengal.
-In the meantime, the prince was hardly absent from her side – but of course there were time when official duties or the pleasures of hunting and companionship with his cronies called him away.
-On one such occasion, the young princess was walking in the garden when she was approached by a man who seemed, to her eyes, very old and rather hideous in face and figure.
+In the meantime, the Prince was hardly absent from her side – but of course there were times when official duties or the pleasures of hunting and companionship with his cronies called him away.
+On one such occasion, the young Princess was walking in the garden when she was approached by a man who seemed, to her eyes, very old and rather hideous in face and figure.

-And the inventor called back “You shall never again set eyes on your prince for royal he may be, but he is still a villainous rascal, a scoundrel and a scalawag!
+And the inventor called back: “You shall never again set eyes on your Prince for royal he may be, but he is still a villainous rascal, a scoundrel and a scalawag!
 He plagues the palace like a bedbug in a mattress!
-His father is as fit to rule the Kingdom of Persia as a jackal is to be lord of the jungle.
+His father is as fit to rule the Kingdom of Persia as a jackal is to be Lord of the jungle.
 He is as lovely as a boil on the posterior of an elephant.
 He has sucked my blood like a leach.
 I shall burn his heart as he has burnt mine.”
 And so he went on, pouring curses on the heart of her beloved.
-The poor princess knew that she was doomed, and she wept and wailed as they flew.
-When he heard this, the inventor called out “Do not cry princess, for I shall marry you, and I am a far better man than he!”
-At this she sobbed even more and cried out: “Alack alas, for not only have I lost my prince, but I have left behind my father and mother too, and now their hearts shall be broken for the loss of me, their only daughter!”
+The poor Princess knew that she was doomed, and she wept and wailed as they flew.
+When he heard this, the inventor called out: “Do not cry Princess, for I shall marry you, and I am a far better man than he!”
+At this she sobbed even more and cried out: “Alack alas, for not only have I lost my Prince, but I have left behind my father and mother too, and now their hearts shall be broken for the loss of me, their only daughter!”

 Eventually, after they had flown for a day, they passed over a sparkling clear sea, that was speckled with lovely islands with rocky cliffs and sandy beaches.
 Eventually they came to the mainland, and settled down in a cool gentle field, where the grass was nibbled by goats and sheep.
-Here, in the land of the Greeks, they rested, for they were both hot and tiered.
-As they slept, a king, who was out hunting, came across them.
+Here, in the land of the Greeks, they rested, for they were both hot and tired.
+As they slept, a King, who was out hunting, came across them.
 The Greek wondered at the strange horse, and ordered his servant to wake the couple.

-The inventor replied, “Sire, I am a prince of Persia, and this is my bride.”
+The inventor replied: “Sire, I am a Prince of Persia, and this is my bride.”

 But the Princess, seeing her chance of salvation, called out: “No he is not.
-He is a wicked magician who has abducted me and stolen me away from the arms of my beloved prince.”
+He is a wicked magician who has abducted me and stolen me away from the arms of my beloved Prince.”

 The Greek had no doubt whom he wanted to believe.
 He ordered his guard to cut off the ugly head of the inventor, and that was the end of him.
-Then he returned to his palace, taking with him the lovely princess, and the strange ebony horse.
+Then he returned to his palace, taking with him the lovely Princess, and the strange ebony horse.

 “Oh darling of the universe, care of my life, do not fear, nor stir nor make any sound.
-It is I your prince.
+It is I your Prince.
 I have searched the four corners of the world and now at last I have found you.”